landelare/landelare.github.io/_posts/2023-01-07-cpp-speedrun.md

 As such, it's pointless to try and change compiler/linker/nmake settings in them.
 Unreal's own build tool is the creatively-named UnrealBuildTool (UBT), which makes heavy use of the UnrealHeaderTool (UHT) for code generation.

-Rider does not need an .sln and can open the .uproject directly, however many of its users still opt for an .sln-based workflow.

 Your actual build files are the Target.cs and Build.cs files you get when you create any starter C++ project template or add a C++ class to a BP-only